 Getting there: There’s a choice of hotels in Bled, although many visitors come on a day trip.
 If you are staying in Ljubljana, a bus from the central station reaches Bled in one hour and 40 minutes.
 The fare is 6.30 euros,.
 The ride winds through the Ljubljana suburbs and interesting towns like Kranj before traversing into the countryside.
 Buy your ticket on the bus.
 The train to Bled is a less desirable choice because the station is outside of town and you will need to get on a bus anyway.
 If you come earlier in the day you can get in some sightseeing before the wine tasting fun begins.
 From the bus terminal it’s a 5 minute walk to Gostilna Murka on the road leading to Bled Castle.

+Bled is only a 45 minute drive away from the capital city of Ljubljana.
+Save money by reserving your car in advance.
 If you drive, please designate a driver, who may attend free of charge while sipping soft drinks from the restaurant bar above.
 Drunk driving is a serious crime in Slovenia.

 When to go: Tastings are held in English at 7 pm each evening from April until the end of October.
 The intimate cellar can accommodate groups of 10 to 30 people.
 If you’d rather have a similar experience in the capital city, check out my post on Ljubljana’s Secret Wine Cellar.